boku7/BokuLoader/README.md

 5. Generate your x64 payload (Attacks -> Packages -> Windows Executable (S))
   + Does not support x86 option.
 The x86 bin is the original Reflective Loader object file.
 ![](/images/CreateBeaconStageless.png)
-6. Use the Script Console to make sure that the beacon created successfully with this User-Defined Reflective Loader
+6. Use the Script Console to make sure that the Beacon created successfully with this User-Defined Reflective Loader
   + If successful, the output in the Script Console will look like this:
 ![](/images/beaconCreateSuccess.png)